Meellcarraro/Responsive-Webside-Hapiness/README.md

 Video Source: https://www.pexels.com/video/maldives-free-download-drone-video-beach-island-4010941/

-For the Proyect upload I had to changed the video resolution.
+For the Project upload I had to changed the video resolution.